 Between 2011 to 2013 we saw Melainah Ray, a manta female of ~10 feet wingspan, on a very regular basis when we took guests to swim with the mantas.

 She came to feed at both dive sites at least 200 times per year and often traveled the distance of 16-20 miles from the airport location to our manta viewing site at Keauhou (and vice-versa) within 24-48 hours.
 It was cool to see her movements along the coastline as there is not much known about that.

-Melainah Ray was experiencing pain.
-No doubt about it.
-Imagine someone is limping and that’s exactly what I saw that night, a limping manta.
-Although she was trying to feed around the lights, her movements were slow and careful.
+The poor manta was clearly experiencing pain.
+She looked like she was “limping”: she was trying to feed around the lights, but her movements were slow and careful.
 It appeared as if she did not want to use her wing too much; an impossible task for a winged creature who has to keep swimming constantly to stay alive.